elgw/kdtree/README.md

 but that is just a hypothesis, not a fact.

 ## TODO
-- [ ] Remove the GSL dependency using my own median routine instead
 - [ ] For N dimensions.
 Remove `#define KDTREE_DIM 3` and make it a
       parameter.
 Write tests and do the small adjustments needed.
 - [ ] Remove `<pthread.h>` from the main code for portability.